Health Care Planning Ambassador Program

 Start an Ambassador Program in time for April National Health Care Decisions Month.
 We are offering a series of Health Care Planning Ambassador Workshops for your volunteers and host care provider/community groups.
 Read more here.

 For more information, contact Denise Skrocki, Ambassador Program Director, for more information.
 Click here.

 We are thrilled to have received a grant from Tufts Health Plan Foundation to specifically support Ambassador Programs that elevate the voice and expertise of adults 50 and older.
 Everyone is welcome!
 Let us know how you are helping adults enjoy healthy aging.

-Community Partners host a joint Ambassador training in their region
+Four Community Partners host a joint Ambassador Workshop!

 Hudson Senior Center, Marlborough Council on Aging, Northborough Senior Center and Arthur P. Bergeron, Elder Law Attorney, Mirick O’Connell, Westborough are working together to promote access to information and healthy living for all adults & families in their region.
 They invited interested volunteers from their organizations to become Ambassadors at the Marlborough Senior Center.
 Ambassadors will help adults in their community exercise their right to make a health care plan with free information and tools, talk about the challenges and barriers adults face in getting timely, affordable good care, and help connect adults to needed care and services to improve everyday healthy living.
 Many thanks to Janice Hudson, Executive Director, Hudson Senior Center; Trisha Pope, Executive Director, Marlborough Council on Aging, Kelly Burke, Executive Director, Northborough Senior Center, and Arthur P. Bergeron, Elder Law Attorney, Mirick O’Connell, Westborough.